 We think it’s all part of the fun to add stuff to your henna hair dye – whatever henna add ins come to mind !
-Beetroot water, squashed or boiled blueberries, chamomile tea, saffron, paprika, etc. But don’t expect permanent hair dye from these add ins as they will wash out quickly like a temporary dye.
+Beetroot water, squashed or boiled blueberries, chamomile tea, saffron, paprika, etc. But don’t expect permanent hair dye from these add ins as they will wash out quickly ; think of them as temporary dye.

 It’s important to remember that henna and indigo will darken and not lighten hair.
-Those who will benefit most from henna add ins light brunettes and blondes who wanted a softer hair colour.
+You’ll get the most out of henna ins if you’re light brunette or blonde and you want a softer hair colour.

-For darker hair colours we do not recommend using add ins on a first time henna hair application.
-This is so that you can appreciate how well henna and indigo work alone and so that you will be able to tell the difference in your hair colour shade on subsequent applications when henna additives are used – this way you can determine the extent to which your add ins really do adjust your hair colour.
+On darker hair colours we do not recommend using add ins on a first time henna hair application.
+This is so that you can appreciate how well henna and indigo work alone and so that you will be able to tell the difference in your hair colour shade on later applications when you use henna additives.
+This way you can determine the extent to which your add ins really do adjust your hair colour.

 Add Ins for Blondes

 Add ins for blonde hair include our organic Indian rhubarb root powder for natural golden highlights in blonde hair.
-Used in conjunction with cassia obovata, Indian rhubarb root will help to naturally condition and highlight blonde hair without henna.
+Used together with cassia obovata, Indian rhubarb root will help to naturally condition and highlight blonde hair without henna.
 It’s a natural hair treatment for blondes.

 Dbargh

-Our Moroccan Dbargh oakwood powder gives off a brick red colour which you’ll notice immediately as you add it to your henna paste, but hair shade results will vary depending on how light or dark your hair colour is to start with.
+Our Moroccan Dbargh oakwood powder makes a brick red colour which you’ll notice immediately as you add it to your henna paste.
+But hair shade results will vary depending on how light or dark your hair colour is to start with.

 Amla